kzyx/FitnessApp/README.md

 ## Features

 - Compact design
-- Includes exercises that target a variety of muscle groups
+- Includes exercises that target a variety of muscle groups, e.g. abs, chest, biceps
 - Ability to add, remove exercises
 - Ability to modify different exercises without changing views
 - Ability to add, remove sets
-- Displays one repetition max based on best set for every weighted exercise (calculated using Epley formula)
+- For every weighted exercise, uses the Epley formula to calculate the one repetition max based on the best weighted set
 - Can recall and modify workouts done in the past

 <img src="http://g.recordit.co/fcWfbVvosu.gif" width="300">